Finding Apartments in Tokyo and Surrounding Areas

 Contact real estate agencies and make appointments to go visit vacant rooms of interest.

 Thoroughly check the apartment onsite when you visit and compare it with others.
 It is recommended that you visit five apartments before deciding.

 Learn from real estate agents about the contract procedure, the amount of your initial payment, move-in date, rules and regulations, etc.

 Move out and move in.
 Plan how to move ahead of time (by taxi, train, mover's van, etc.).

-Activate utilities (gas, water, electricity).
+Get utilities activated (gas, water, electricity).

 For more information on types of apartments, terminology, real estate agents, and guarantors please see the following PDF document.